The Book of Hours: Title and background

 The collective title comes from the book of hours, a type of illuminated breviary popular in France in the later Middle Ages.
 These prayer and worship books were often decorated with illumination and so combined religious edification with art.
 They contained prayers for different times of the day and were designed to structure the day through regular devotion to God.

 The work is influenced by Friedrich Nietzsche and contemporaneous philosophical ideas and shows Rilke's search for a meaningful basis for living, which he identifies as a pantheistic God.
-He found such a God "in all these things / in which I am good and like a brother " and addressed him as "neighbour God" in which he "sometimes / in a long night with a loud knock disturbs", and with whom he is only separated by "a thin wall".
+He found such a God "in all these things / in which I am good and like a brothe " and addressed him as "neighbour God" in which he "sometimes / in a long night with a loud knock disturbs", and with whom he is only separated by "a thin wall".

 Rilke transcribes an unfinished dialogue between self and God that renders attempts to define God impossible; not only has the lyrical self been dissociated, but also the "interlocutor" in different forms is invoked, sometimes appearing as the "darkest" as sometimes as "the prince of the Land of Light."

 In addition to the self-searching and self-discovery, the God-dialog also reveals problems of linguistic expression.
 Admittedly one does not find in his Book of Hours any fundamental skepticism about language, such as Hugo von Hofmannsthal articulated in his Chandos letter.
 But rather, Rilke demonstrates the problem of capturing the nature of the self and of God linguistically.
 Before him, people build pictures "... like walls; so that already a thousand walls stand around you. / Because you cover up our pious hands, / whenever you see our open hearts."

 For critic Meinhard Prill, Rilke's is a "becoming God", one that although conceivable as the source of meaning and purpose in the world remains ultimately ineffable.